clorch/QualityCrowd2/README.md

 ------------

  - HTTP server, perferably Apache httpd
- - PHP, recommended >= 5.4
+ - PHP, recommended >= 5.4, also compatible to PHP 7

-Qualitycrowd 2 has been developed and tested with Apache httpd 2.4.10 and PHP 5.6.3 under a UNIX-style OS.
+Qualitycrowd 2 has been developed and tested with Apache httpd 2.4.10 and PHP 5.6.20 under a UNIX-style OS.
 Windows compatibility has been tested quickly but has not the highest priority.

 Setup
 -----